 BBL-550 The Gospel of Matthew

 Exposition of this Gospel with emphasis on its themes of Christology, kingdom and church.
+This course is available both on campus and by distance education.
+Prerequisite: BBL-501 Biblical Hermeneutics

 BBL-552 The Gospel of Luke